andycroll/andycroll.com/_posts/2023/2023-11-20-with_defaults-clarity-when-merging-hashes.md

 Rails contains many examples of this sort of syntactic improvement, use of "idiomatic" Rails code was the rationale for adding this alias in [the initial PR](https://github.com/rails/rails/pull/28603).

-The original hash's values are prioritised as you read the code, and the defaults are provided but deemphasised.
+With the `with_defaults` method, it's clear that the original hash's values are prioritised, the default values are secondary and thus deemphasised.

 ## Why not?